-The CSSF Circular 18/698 is significantly impacting how IFMs (Investment Fund Managers) based out of Luxembourg are operating.
-ACOLIN has put together 10 important facts to help you get to grips with what is expected.
+The CSSF Circular 18/698 is significantly impacting how investment fund managers based out of Luxembourg are operating.
+Acolin has put together 10 important facts to help you get to grips with what is expected.

-Circular 18/698 was published on 23 August 2018 and applies to all IFMs established in Luxembourg.
+Circular 18/698 was published on 23 August 2018 and applies to all managers established in Luxembourg.

 The CSSF has clarified its expectation on the oversight of fund distribution channels which are founded on the latest EU anti-money laundering (AML) and terrorist financing controls directives.

 Oversight of direct and in-direct investors at the point of sales imposes obligations toward the oversight of registrar agents (“TA”) within the transaction and settlement process.

 Transparency is key with regards to the entire distribution channels from the managers to the end- investor.

 Execution of due diligence obligations has a strong onus on generally applicable “risk-based approach” already imposed by the EU AML law.